-After a big day skiing or snowboarding on the slopes – or bungy jumping or ziplining or trekking – nothing hits the spot quite like a big plate of down-home US cuisine.
-With American-style dining options galore in Queenstown, there is plenty of places to get your fix of fried foods, hot dogs and, of course, big juicy burgers.
-If your itching to sink your teeth into a burger, try try the famous Fergburger or, head over to Devil Burger and strike up a conversation with a local to get the lowdown on Queenstown’s best burger joints.
+After a big day skiing or snowboarding on the slopes – or bungy jumping or ziplining or hiking – nothing hits the spot quite like a big plate of down-home US cuisine.
+With American-style dining options galore in Queenstown, there are plenty of places to get your fix of fried foods, hot dogs and, of course, big juicy burgers.
+For some of the best burgers in town, try the famous Fergburger, local favourite Devil Burger, or sink your teeth into one of the incredible burgers at World Bar, known for its après-ski scene and good honest food.

 Polynesian influence is everywhere in New Zealand, and you can taste a little at Blue Kanu, where Polynesia and Asia collide in a style the restaurant owners call “Polynasian”.
 Expect a menu where Māori dishes like rēwana bun sit beside Fijian kokoda (raw fish salad) and Korean staples like bibimbap are created with wild Fiordland venison.

 You're spoiled for choice with wide selection of delicious Indian restaurants in Queenstown and Frankton offering authentic, flavoursome dishes.
 Centrally located on Beach street and overlooking Queenstown's Lake Whakatipu, The Taj Indian Kitchen takes you on an unmatched culinary journey, serving premium Indian cusine and street style eats native to India.